conference-opportunities/conference-opportunities/README.md

 Conference Opportunities uses Twitter to authenticate Organizers and site admins.
 In order to log in with a Twitter account, your application needs secret credentials.
 In order to get those secret Twitter credentials, you'll probably need to make a new development account.

-> For example, developers at [Ministry of Velocity](https://ministryofvelocity.com) made `@callbackstaging` for the staging environment.
+> For example, developers at [Ministry of Velocity](https://ministryofvelocity.com) made `@costaging` for the staging environment.
 Sharing is great, but please make your own totally fake Twitter handle for your own development purposes.

 Once you've got a development account, you'll need to make a Twitter app at (https://apps.twitter.com).
 Click the "Create New App" button, and on the next screen enter the following information: